Alex4386/Typhon/.github/docs/volcano/eruption.md

 [<  Return to Typhon Docs](/DOCS.md)
 [<< Return to Volcano Docs](./index.md)

-# Volcanic Eruptions: Nature's Most Spectacular Display
+# Volcanic Eruptions

-A volcanic eruption is Earth's most dramatic geologic event - the moment when molten rock, gas, and ash escape from the magma chamber to the surface.
-From the gentle lava lakes of Hawaii's Kilauea to the catastrophic explosion of Mount St. Helens in 1980, eruptions shape our planet's surface and have influenced human civilization throughout history.
+Volcanic eruptions occur when molten rock, gas, and ash escape from the magma chamber to the surface.
+Typhon simulates realistic volcanic behavior based on real-life volcanoes.

-Typhon brings these natural spectacles to Minecraft with unprecedented realism.

 ## Controlling Your Volcano's Fury